phamkevinT/facial_recognition/README.md

-# Facial recognition using Python, OpenCV, Face_Recognition, Numpy
+# Facial recognition using Python, OpenCV, Face_Recognition, Numpy libraries

 - Create a folder containing images of members
 - Encode each image and convert to RGB